ibm-mas/ansible-devops/ibm/mas_devops/roles/mongodb/README.md

 ### mongodb_action
 For backup and restore operations, set `mongodb_action` to one of the following:
 - `backup`: Create a backup of MongoDB databases and instance resources
-- `backup_database`: Create a backup of MongoDB databases only
+- `backup-database`: Create a backup of MongoDB databases only
 - `restore`: Restore both MongoDB instance resources and databases from a backup (full restore)
-- `restore_database`: Restore only MongoDB databases from a backup to an existing instance (database-only restore)
+- `restore-database`: Restore only MongoDB databases from a backup to an existing instance (database-only restore)

 - Environment Variable: `MONGODB_ACTION`
 - Default Value: `install`

 **Action Details:**
 - **backup**: Creates a complete backup including database data and Kubernetes resources (secrets, certificates, CRs)
-- **backup_database**: Creates a complete backup including database data only
+- **backup-database**: Creates a complete backup including database data only
 - **restore**: Performs a full restore by recreating the MongoDB instance from backup resources and then restoring database data
-- **restore_database**: Restores only the database data to an already running MongoDB instance without touching instance resources
+- **restore-database**: Restores only the database data to an already running MongoDB instance without touching instance resources

 ### mas_backup_dir
 **Required for backup/restore operations**.
 Local directory path where backup files will be stored or read from.